As seasoned gamers, we don't mess about! Playing and writing are our absolute passions!

 The Fallout series all feature absolutely HUGE maps for you to explore, giving it huge replay value.
 We’ve played through these games multiple times and we are still finding new items, locations and quests.
 On top of all of the content, the developers Bethesda have packed into these games, there are also multiple DLC packs available which include an abundance of new equipment, quests and areas to explore.

-In the Fallout series you have a futuristic electronic device called the ‘Pip-Boy’ on your wrist.
+In the Fallout series, you have a futuristic electronic device called the ‘Pip-Boy’ on your wrist.
 Using this device is how you control some features of the game, such as changing your clothes/armour and also choosing which radio station you would like to tune into.
-This brings us to a HUGE selling point of Fallout - The soundtrack!
+This brings us to a HUGE selling point of Fallout—the soundtrack!
 The soundtrack welcomes you back to the 1930s era of music, which you will more than likely instantly fall in love with.
 The quirky combination of blowing off apocalyptic raiders’ heads with a shotgun while listening to The Andrews Sisters is strangely satisfying, and is something you really do have to experience yourself.
-If the juxtaposition of apocalpyse and swing music is a bit much for you, you can tune out from the radio stations and tune into the true ambience of Fallout.
-Truely beautiful and often haunting, the ambient score is the real sound of the wastelands.
-Not to be mistaken for a horror score, the light chimes and distant, chilling strings will really immerse you in this fightful yet marvelous universe.
+If the juxtaposition of apocalypse and swing music is a bit much for you, you can tune out from the radio stations and tune into the true ambience of Fallout.
+Truly beautiful and often haunting, the ambient score is the real sound of the wastelands.
+Not to be mistaken for a horror score, the light chimes and distant, chilling strings will really immerse you in this frightful yet marvelous universe.

 This game is perfect for fans of Mad Max, Bioshock, Skyrim and Borderlands.